jonwhittlestone/words/_posts/2020-06-01-automatically-restart-docker-after-reboot-with-service.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="Create-a-systemd-service">Create a systemd service<a class="anchor-link" href="#Create-a-systemd-service"> </a></h2><p>Ubuntu's init system is called <code>systemd</code> and various flavours of Linux may have differing init systems.</p>
 <h3 id="Scripting-the-starting-of-the-web-app">Scripting the starting of the web app<a class="anchor-link" href="#Scripting-the-starting-of-the-web-app"> </a></h3><p>We need to define what should be automated which is starting the containers.</p>
-<p>In this case, I have an example dockerized app defined in the companion repo, so let's clone that.</p>
+<p>In this case, I have an example dockerized app defined in the <a href="https://github.com/jonwhittlestone/scheduled-serverless-startup">companion repo</a>, so let's clone that.</p>
-<p>If this directory is present (because it has been previously cloned), then just update the local repo.</p>
+<p>If this directory is present (because it has been previously cloned), then just pull the latest changes.</p>

 <pre><code>#!/bin/bash